jeffknupp/blog/content/2012-02-06-on-responding-quickly-to-customers.md

 date: 2012-02-06 03:18
 categories: customers seo illestrhyme

-When I wrote my last post, which hit the frontpage of HackerNews, I wanted to see what the HNers would see.
+When I wrote my last post, which hit the front page of HackerNews, I wanted to see what the HNers would see.
 So I cleared my cookies, logged out, and navigated over to [IllestRhyme](http://www.illestrhyme.com).
 When I got there, something caught my eye: